 Before setting the base can over the base post, please loosen the four set screws on the base can.
 With some assistance from another person lift this base can over the base post.
 Set the base can so the front ears of the saddle are pointing in a southerly direction.
 Now tighten down one or two of the set screws.
-If you are relying on man power to lift the antenna in place, you must now gather your manpower and take the $60^{\prime\prime}$ ring and lift it up and set the ring onto the top of the base can.
+If you are relying on man power to lift the antenna in place, you must now gather your manpower and take the 60" ring and lift it up and set the ring onto the top of the base can.
 This is referred to as the saddle, (see drawing below).
-While you align the hole in the boom to the holes in the ears of the base can, have one of your helpers slip the $3/4^{\prime\prime}$ x 5 $1/2^{\prime\prime}$ bolt through these holes.
+While you align the hole in the boom to the holes in the ears of the base can, have one of your helpers slip the 3/4" x 7" bolt through these holes.
 Yes, the bolt will fit, we actually over drilled this hole.
 You may want to use a hammer to get this bolt in place.
+NOTE: To assure an easier installation insert the bolt through the holes in the can and boom before it is lifted into place.
+This will guarantee that the bolt will slip through the holes without any problems.